FlowFuse/website/src/blog/2024/09/using-amqp-with-node-red.md

 #### Sending Data using Direct Exchange

 1. Drag two `inject` nodes on to the canvas.
 Configure the first `inject` node to send data with a `msg.routingKey` of `"zone1"` and the second with a `msg.routingKey` of `"zone2"`.
 Set the payload for each inject node you want to send to zones.
 2. Add an `amqp-out` node.
-Set the exchange to `irrigation_control, ' where the commands will be sent.
+Set the exchange to `irrigation_control`, where the commands will be sent.
 3. Connect the `inject` nodes to the `amqp-out` node.

 #### Receiving Data using Direct Exchange